Anti-spasmodic colonic irrigation improves the quality of life.

 In the National Library of Medicine and the Cochrane Library database, from January 1985 to November 2008, several randomized controlled trials studying sodium bicarbonate as a prophylactic measure of contrast-induced nephropathy (CIN) in humans, indicating that sodium bicarbonate can be used in the fight against oncology for the treatment of many diseases, especially in the therapy of CIN.
 CIN is a common cause of acute renal damage.
-Several prevention methods for the treatment of this trauma have been carried out.
+So, doctors carried out several prevention methods for the treatment of this trauma.

-The properties of sodium bicarbonate are taken full advantage of in the techniques used by our clinic for colonic irrigation.
+The techniques used by specialists in our clinic take full advantage of the properties of sodium bicarbonate for anti-spasmodic colonic irrigation.
 The services offered by our clinic, in particular, colonic irrigation, are opportunities to avoid many serious diseases, including the prevention of oncology.
-After all, according to UK statistics, if bowel cancer is diagnosed at its first stage when the disease has not spread to the outer wall of the intestine yet, 98% of patients survive for five years or more.
-However, at this stage of pathogenesis, only 15% of cases are diagnosed.
+After all, according to UK statistics, in case of diagnosed bowel cancer at its first stage when the disease has not spread to the outer wall of the intestine yet, 98% of patients survive for five years or more.
+However, doctors diagnosed only 15% of cases at the stage of pathogenesis.
 Colonic irrigation is a large step on the way to ensure that the large intestine functions normally.

 The prevalence of intestinal cancer today is second only to lung cancer.
-In the UK, about 42,000 new cases of this cancer are diagnosed each year.
+In the UK, NHS specialists diagnose about 42,000 new cases of this cancer each year.
 Approximately 16,000 patients with bowel cancer die each year.
-If the disease is detected at the third stage of pathogenesis, the chances of recovery and survival over 5 years are 60%.
-Colonic irrigation will revert the intestines back to normal; preventing the development of diseases and significantly improving the quality of life.
+If the disease is at the third stage of pathogenesis, the chances of recovery and survival over 5 years are 60%.
+Anti-spasmodic colonic irrigation will revert the intestines back to normal; preventing the development of diseases and significantly improving the quality of life.